-The tasks and achievements of the remuneration & nomination committee during the year 2021
+The tasks and achievements of the remuneration & nomination committee during the year 2022

-- Discuss the results of the annual evaluation of the company's employees for the year 2020. - Discuss the annual evaluation of the company's employees for independent positions for the year 2020. - Discuss bonuses and salary increases for company employees for the year 2020. - Discuss the remuneration of the members of the committees and the secretary of the committees emanating from the Board of Directors for the year 2020. - Discuss the CEO reward for the year 2020. - Prepare a detailed annual report on all remunerations granted to members of the Board of Directors and the Executive Management, whether they are sums, benefits or benefits of whatever nature or name, and presenting it to the general assembly of shareholders for approval. - Discuss the appointment of Vice President International Investments Department.
+- Discuss the results of the annual evaluation of the company's employees for the year 2021. - Discuss the annual evaluation of the company's employees for independent positions for the year 2021. - Discuss the company's employees' rewards for the year 2021.

+- Discuss the remuneration of the members of the committees and the secretary of the committees emanating from the Board of Directors for the year 2021. - Discuss the remuneration of the company's advisor. - Discuss the CEO's remuneration for the year 2021. - Prepare a detailed annual report on all remunerations granted to members of the Board of Directors and the Executive Management, whether they are sums, benefits or benefits of whatever nature or name. - Discuss the compensation for positions attached to the committees and the Board of Directors. - Discussing the opening of nominations for membership in the Board of Directors for the next session 2023-2025. - Discussing and reviewing policies for granting allowances, benefits, grants and rewards to members of the Board of Directors committee members executive management) - Discussing and reviewing job grade policies and the structure of salaries and rewards for employees. - Discussing and reviewing the job descriptions of the executive, non-executive and independent members of the Board of Directors.